 I realized that for me to be treated like the woman I truly was, I had to start taking everything negative out of my life, so I did.
 Little by little I starting taking everything that was hurting me or causing me some type of distress, out of my life.

 Throwing Out the Baggage, Losing the Spare Tire

 The first thing I started with was my body, I knew that diets were pretty much useless.
-So I chose to make healthier choices, instead of dieting.
-The weight started falling off like crazy, which is when I realized in order to lose weight all I really needed to do was eat sensibly.
+So I chose to make healthier choices instead of dieting.
+The weight started falling off like crazy, which was when I realized that in order to lose weight all I really needed to do was eat sensibly.

-I also decided to add a little exercise to my daily routine, which was so much more fun than sitting in my bedroom, crying.
-Yoga and low-impact are what I usually do, but I sometimes add in some heavier workouts as well.
+I also decided to add a little exercise to my daily routine, which was so much more fun than sitting in my bedroom and crying all night.
+Yoga and low-impact workouts are what I usually do, but I sometimes add in some heavier workouts as well.

-Taking control of my weight was not as hard, as I use to make it.
+Taking control of my weight was not as hard, as I use to make it seem.
 The real problem was that I use to want to lose weight to please others, and not myself in order to be able to make changes you plan on sticking with, this is something you have to do for yourself.